 The Company engages in ongoing dialogue with the Investees regarding, among other things, developments in the businesses of the Investees and the relationship between the Company and the Investees.
-As a result of the outbreak of the COVID-19 pandemic, regulatory developments, challenges affecting certain companies in the cannabis industry, and other general economic factors that may have an adverse impact on certain Investees, the contracts of certain Investees, including contracts with the Company, may be renegotiated or terminated.
-For instance, in connection with the CCAA proceedings involving JWC, the royalty agreement between CRC and JWC was terminated as of May 8, 2020.
+As a result of the continuing impacts of the COVID-19 pandemic, regulatory developments, challenges affecting certain companies in the cannabis industry, and other general economic factors that may have an adverse impact on certain Investees, the contracts of certain Investees, including contracts with the Company, may be renegotiated or terminated.